ASTM C131/C131M-20

 maximum size between 19 mm [ ⁄4 in.] and 37.5 mm [1 ⁄2 in.] may be tested by Test Method C535 or Test Method C131/C131M.

-1.2 The values stated in either SI units or inch-pound units are to be regarded separately as the standard.
-The inch-pound values
+1.2 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+The values stated in each

-used independently of the other.
-Combining values from the two systems may result in non-conformance with the standard.
+independently of the other, and values from the two systems shall not be combined.

 NOTE 2—Sieve size is identified by its standard designation in Specification E11.
 The Alternative designation given in parentheses is for information